vassryan/fake-algo-insertion-tool/README.md

 # fake-algo-insertion-tool

-This is actually a random program that I made in CSC2280.
-As I have not actuallly made an algorithm insertion tool, I am merely
+This is actually not an algorithm insertion tool.
+This is my solution to problem 731A on codeforces.
+As I have not actually made an algorithm insertion tool, I am merely

 making this repository as a placeholder.